sarahsakordaniels/anagram-api/README.md

 To set this up in your local envinronment...

 1. Run `bundle` to install any gems

 2. Run `rails db:create`, `rails db:migrate` and `rails db:seed`.
 Seeding the full dictionary file of over 200,00 words would take quite some time, so I've provided a condensed option in lib/dictionary.txt.
-Searchable words to explore the functionality of the API include "read", "taco", and "cat".<br><br>
+Searchable words to explore the functionality of the API include "read", "taco", and "cat".

 3. Run `rails s` to boot up the server on localhost:3000.

 ## Design